Skip to main contentSkip to footer content

 Complete the following steps for eligibility

-1. Submit the SAS application for services
+1. Submit the SAS application for services (login is required with SJCC credentials)

 2. Submit verification of disability by providing one of the following: